Machine Learning from Human Preferences

 Introduction

 Machine learning is increasingly shaping various aspects of our lives, from education and healthcare to scientific discovery.
 A key challenge in developing trustworthy intelligent systems is ensuring they align with human preferences.
 Learning from human feedback offers a promising solution to this challenge.
 This book introduces the foundations and practical applications of machine learning from human preferences.
 Instead of manually predefining the learning goal, the book presents preference-based learning that incorporates human feedback to guide the learning process, drawing insights from related fields such as economics, psychology, and human-computer interaction.
+Throughout, we emphasize not only the methods themselves but also their assumptions, limitations, and the conditions under which they can and cannot be applied—understanding when a model fails is as important as understanding when it works.
 By the end of this book, readers will be equipped with the key concepts and tools needed to design systems that effectively align with human preferences.

 We hope with the present book to both allow more use of human preferences in machine learning, and new data modalities as Artificial Intelligence systems become increasingly important.